dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 **Extended Membership Protocol:**

-1. For implementation of this feature we utilize the support for [batch transactions provided by Azure table](http://msdn.microsoft.com/en-us/library/azure/dd894038.aspx) (transactions over rows with the same partition key) or properly locked rows in a relational database.
+1. For implementation of this feature we utilize the support for transactions over multiple rows that is provided by the `MembershipTable`..

 2. We add a membership-version row to the table that tracks table changes.